Bienvenues-Bâtard-Montrachet

 Tasting note

-A noble wine with exceptional purity and aromatic finesse, flowers of the vine, preserved citrus, grilled almond.
+A noble wine with exceptional purity and aromatic finesse, vine flowers, preserved citrus, roasted almonds.
 The palate is elegant.
 A wine with a promising future.

 Food pairings